Can You Put Vinegar in a Steam Mop?

 Can I Put Vinegar in My Shark Steam Mop?

 Vinegar should never be used in a Shark steam mop.
-Shark Clean specifically state chemicals or cleaning solutions (including vinegar) may damage the steam mop and could be unsafe for you and your family.
+Shark Clean specifically states chemicals or cleaning solutions (including vinegar) may damage the steam mop and be unsafe for you and your family.

 Can I Use Vinegar in My Bissell Steam Mop?

 Do not use vinegar in your Bissell steam mop.
-Bissell state that vinegar could damage the water tank.
+Bissell states that vinegar could damage the water tank.

 How Much Vinegar Should I Put in My Steam Mop?